Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: ML Convergence Analysis of Fed-Span

-\begin{remark}[Interpretation of the Result of Theorem~\ref{th:main}] The bound in \eqref{eq:gen_conv} captures the influence of both ML- and network-related parameters on the model convergence of {\tt Fed-Span}.
+\begin{remark}[Interpretation of Theorem~\ref{th:main}] The bound in \eqref{eq:gen_conv} captures the influence of both ML- and network-related parameters on the model convergence of {Fed-Span}.
 Term \textit{(a)} highlights the impact of the initial loss value on the convergence.
 Term \textit{(b)} reflects that the multiplication of model drift { $\Delta^{(k)}$} and idle times { $\Omega^{(k)}$} has a linear impact on the convergence.
-Term \textit{(c)} mostly concerns the impact of mini-batch sizes used by satellites { $\varsigma^{(k,\ell)}_n$}.
-Term \textit{(d)} accounts for the effect of model dissimilarity.
-By invoking Proposition~\ref{th:clus}, it shows that the bound deteriorates linearly with the data heterogeneity of the VC exhibiting the highest intra-cluster heterogeneity among all VCs, as quantified by { $\hat{\zeta}^{\mathsf{Loc}}_{1}$}.
-Also, the impacts of { $\hat{\zeta}^{\mathsf{Loc}}_{1}$} and { $\zeta^{\mathsf{Glob}}_1$} are reflected in the choice of the step size { $\eta_k$} in the statement of the theorem, where larger values of these quantities induce smaller step size choices to avoid bias of the local model in satellites.
-Term \textit{(e)} captures the influence of SGD iterations { $e_c^{(k)}$} and the number of local training rounds { $L^{(k)}$} on convergence.
-Further, terms \textit{(c)} and \textit{(e)} capture the impact of various configurations of the satellite-to-VC association on convergence through { $\gamma_{c,n}^{(k)}$}.
+Term \textit{(c)} shows the impact of mini-batch sizes used by satellites { $\varsigma^{(k,\ell)}_n$}.
+Term \textit{(d)} accounts for the effect of loss dissimilarity: by invoking Proposition~\ref{th:clus}, it shows that the bound deteriorates linearly with the data heterogeneity of the VC exhibiting the highest intra-cluster heterogeneity among all VCs, as quantified by { $\hat{\zeta}^{\mathsf{Loc}}_{1}$}.
+Also, the impacts of { $\hat{\zeta}^{\mathsf{Loc}}_{1}$} and { $\zeta^{\mathsf{Glob}}_1$} are reflected in the choice of the step size { $\eta_k$} in the statement of the theorem, where larger values of these quantities induce smaller step sizes to avoid the bias of satellites' local models.
+Term \textit{(e)} captures the influence of SGD iterations { $e_c^{(k)}$} and the number of local training rounds { $L^{(k)}$} on the convergence.
+Further, terms \textit{(c)} and \textit{(e)} capture the impact of various configurations of the satellite-to-VC association on the convergence through { $\gamma_{c,n}^{(k)}$}.
 The bound in \eqref{eq:gen_conv} further signals the specific conditions under which a stronger convergence of { $\mathcal{O}(1/\sqrt{K})$} can be achieved.
-These conditions are described in the corollary below. \end{remark}
+These conditions are obtained in the following corollary. \end{remark}